 Diffraction describes the movement of the waves as it passes through an opening or barrier.
-This is the reason why you can still hear the noise coming from the next classroom when you were still in high school.
+This is why you can still hear the noise coming from the next classroom when you were still in high school.

 Waves traveling through a medium can also meet, and when they do, interference occurs.
-When waves interfere, they can come together and create a larger wave or they can come together and cancel each other out partially or completely.
+When waves interfere, they can come together and create a larger wave, or they can come together and cancel each other out partially or completely.

 Sound is also brought to our ears through longitudinal waves.

 It usually initiates with a vibration, like when you pluck your guitar strings.